tplinderoth/research_studies/Mosaic_FSJ/README.md

-Resources for the study "translocations spur population growth but exacerbate inbreeding in an imperiled species" by Linderoth *et al*.
+Resources for the study "Translocations spur population growth but exacerbate inbreeding in an imperiled species" by Linderoth *et al*.
 ========================================================================================